10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 4. Get past gatekeepers

 It’s never been easier to get past the gatekeepers than it is now in the era of social media.
-Sometimes, a quick Google or social media search can tell you which member of a company is the decision-maker.
+Sometimes, a quick Google or social media search can tell you which company member is the decision-maker.
 This allows you to bypass the receptionists and assistants—the gatekeepers.
 How do you achieve that?
 Before you approach a company or spend any time developing the relationship, the first step is always to qualify the prospect.

 How to position yourself as a thought leader on Social Media, demonstrate your expertise, dfferentiate from competitiors, assess prospects needs, social media selling